nosami/vsonline/vs-online/quickstarts/vs.md

 Welcome to Visual Studio Codespaces!
 We're glad you're here.

 Visual Studio Codespaces provides cloud-powered development environments for any activity - whether it's a long-term project, or a short-term task like reviewing a pull request.
-You can work with these environments from Visual Studio Code, Visual Studio ([sign up for the Limited Preview](https://aka.ms/vsfutures-signup)), or a browser-based editor that's accessible anywhere!
-You can even connect your own self-hosted environments to Visual Studio Codespaces at no cost.
+You can work with these Codespaces from Visual Studio Code, Visual Studio ([sign up for the Limited Preview](https://aka.ms/vsfutures-signup)), or a browser-based editor that's accessible anywhere!
+You can even connect your own self-hosted Codespaces to Visual Studio Codespaces at no cost.

 Additionally, Visual Studio Codespaces brings many of the benefits of DevOps, like repeatability and reliability, which have typically been reserved for production workloads, to development environments.
 However, Visual Studio Codespaces is also personaliazable to allow developers to leverage the tools, processes and configurations that they have come to love and rely on - truly the best of both worlds!

 Ready to get going?
-This document will walk you through how to install Visual Studio Codespaces, create a cloud-hosted environment, connect to it, run and debug the environment's application, disconnect and delete the environment.
+This document will walk you through how to install Visual Studio Codespaces, create a cloud-hosted Codespace, connect to it, run and debug the Codespace's application, disconnect and delete the Codespace.

 > [!IMPORTANT]
 > You must sign up for the Limited Preview and have an Azure Subscription to try this quickstart.
 If you don't already have an Azure Subscription first create one at [https://azure.microsoft.com/free/](https://azure.microsoft.com/free/).
 Then [sign up for the Limited Preview](https://aka.ms/vsfutures-signup).